prebid/prebid-cache/README.md

 If any of the `puts` are invalid, then it responds with a **400** none of the values will be retrievable.
 Assuming that all of the values are well-formed, then the server will respond with IDs which can be used to fetch the values later.

+**Note**: `ttlseconds` is optional, and will only be honored on a _best effort_ basis.
+Callers should never _assume_ that the data will stay in the cache for that long.

 ```json
 {